Hallur20/GutenbergDatabaseExamProject/README.md

 <h1>MongoDB</h1>

+<h4>To run the quries you need to import this <a href="https://bit.ly/2EyCDsk" rel="https://github.com/Hallur20/GutenbergDatabaseExamProject/blob/master/dump.sql">json file</a> into you Mongo-Database.</h4>

 <h3>1-Given a city name your application returns all book titles with corresponding authors that mention this city 'London'.</h3>

 ```mongo